 Don’t wear expensive jewelry while traveling

 The only way to keep it safe is not to wear it.
 Even if you think that the country you are going to have a culture of respect and politeness, thieves exist everywhere.

 If you wear expensive jewelry while traveling, the best-case scenario would be that it gets stolen by a thief who doesn’t realize how valuable it is, leaving you with nothing but memories of your trip or sadness at losing something precious.

-In my opinion, wearing expensive jewelry while traveling doesn’t have the risk and reward benefits.
+You could also forget about it in your hotel, public transportation, or flight.
+Wearing expensive jewelry while traveling doesn’t have the risk and reward benefits.